VMware Fusion vs VirtualBox: Key Differences and Which to Choose

 VirtualBox and Azure

 For moving VirtualBox VMs to Azure, you’ll typically need to export your virtual machines and then convert them to a format compatible with Azure.
-This process requires more manual steps and potential reconfiguration compared to the VMware path.
+As with Fusion, this process involves several manual steps.

 Making the right choice for your Azure strategy